Christmas Tree Farms in New Jersey Where You Can Cut Your Own

 Woodsedge Tree Farm – Belvidere

-Located in the scenic Skylands of Warren County, this small farm offers a nice selection of firs, spruces, and pines.
+Located in the scenic Skylands of Warren County, this small farm offers a nice selection of firs, spruce, and pines.
 The farm provides free tree drilling and baling.
-You can use the farm's saws, and employees will offer a hand if needed.
+You can use the farm's saws, and employees offer a hand, if needed.
 The farm sells its own honey and homemade beeswax soap, as well as products from its woodlot, including handmade wooden bowls, birdhouses, and ornaments.
-Refreshments provided.
-Visa, Mastercard, and American Express accepted.
-Open 9am – 4:30pm Friday–Sunday beginning the Friday after Thanksgiving.
+Open Thursdays through Sundays from 10am-4:30pm beginning Friday, November 26.
+Masks are not required outside, but social distancing is expected.
+There's no tailgating allowed and no refreshments will be served.
+Saws and other equipment are sanitized between uses.
+The Christmas Barn allows a limited capacity inside.

 Christmas Tree Farms in Central Jersey